Lecturer in health and Social Care

 Lorna joined UCLan in May 2019 as a full time lecturer in Health and Social Care, with expertise in rehabilitation, acute care and long term conditions.
 Lorna is a Registered Occupational Therapist and has an Honorary contract with Blackpool Teaching Hospitals NHS Foundation Trust.

 Lorna has worked as a Registered Occupational Therapist within a variety of NHS settings since 2010.
-Most of Lorna's clinical career was spent at Blackpool teaching hospitals NHS foundation trust where Lorna worked as part of the band 5 rotation across Medicine, Stroke and Orthopaedics before securing a senior Occupational role within a rehabilitation at a Community hospital.
-During this time Lorna was successful in her application for a place on the clinical academic Internship at UClan.
+Most of Lorna's clinical career was spent at Blackpool teaching hospitals NHS foundation trust where Lorna worked as part of the band 5 rotation across Medicine, Stroke, and Orthopaedics before securing a senior Occupational role within a rehabilitation at a Community hospital.
+During this time Lorna was successful in her application for a place on the clinical academic Internship at UCLan.
 This provided funding to backfill her clinical role and release Lorna two days a week to develop her research skills and complete a research project.
-In May 2017 Lorna secured a secondement as a lead Rheumatology Occupational Therapist leading an outpatient Occupational therapy Rheumatology service.
-It was in January 2018 that Lorna secured a secondement to UCLan as a Practice Learning Support Tutor supporting healthcare students in practice before leaving the NHS to work as a full time lecturer in Health and Social care in May 2019.
+In May 2017 Lorna secured a secondment as a lead Rheumatology Occupational Therapist leading an outpatient Occupational therapy Rheumatology service.
+It was in January 2018 that Lorna secured a secondment to UCLan as a Practice Learning Support Tutor supporting healthcare students in practice before leaving the NHS to work as a full-time lecturer in Health and Social care in May 2019.

 - BSc (hons) Occupational Therapy, University of Cumbria, 2009

 - Dementia care

 - Member of the Royal College of Occupational Therapists